 In your follow-up email, I will attach a list of marital resources.
 The resources on the list are those that can be useful to you both now and after you are married.

-Two valuable and easy resources you can start with.
+An easy resource you can start with.